dikanevn/bf/README.md

-I don't really understand what's here myself.
-AI did all of this.
+I have no idea what's going on here.
+AI coded it, I'm just some retard dev.